UrbanPark.

 Context

-I built a similar enterprise-grade design system at ZingHR for their B2B HR platform serving 500,000+ daily transactions - but that work is under NDA.
-UrbanPark demonstrates the same methodology: component-level thinking, systematic state documentation, and token-based design - applied to a consumer product I can show.
+A more comprehensive enterprise design system was built at ZingHR for a B2B platform serving 500,000 daily users, but that work is under NDA.
+UrbanPark demonstrates the same foundational methodology applied to a product I can show.

 Solution